sherman-solace/confluent-kafka-examples/README.md

 <a href="http://www.youtube.com/watch?v=muQBd6gry0U" target="_blank"><img src="images/examples-video-thumbnail.jpg" width="360" height="270" border="10" /></a>
 </p>

+Solace is supporting Kafka in the Solace Event Portal.
+[Solace Event Portal for Kafka](https://solace.com/products/portal/kafka/) In this fork, the Microservices Ecosystem example within Stream Processing has been adapted to run outside of the Confluent Cloud in order to demonstrate Event Portal integration.

+# Solace adaption of the Microservices Ecosystem example

+The full description of the Microservices ecosystem tutorial is [here](https://docs.confluent.io/platform/current/tutorials/examples/microservices-orders/docs/index.html#tutorial-introduction-to-streaming-application-development)

+This adaption launches the following in Docker/Podman:

+## Prerequisites
+* Linux
+* Repository checked out to Linux
+* Podman or Docker
+* Podman-compose or docker-compose
+* Optional:
+  * An existing Kafka deployment with KSQL and Schema Registry
+  * Administrative credentials to allow deployment of tutorial artifacts

+cd microservices-orders

+Edit local-env.sh and gen-configs.sh

+## Launching the demo

+cd microservices-orders

+source ./local-env.sh

+If using a local Kafka deployment:
+* podman-compose -f docker-compose-kafka.yml up -d
+* Wait for the Kafka environment to come up

+./start-local.sh

+## Accessing the demo

+UI for Apache Kafka is at http://localhost:8080/

+Kibana, which provides visual access to Elasticsearch contents, is at: http://localhost:5601/

+## Stopping the demo

+podman-compose -f docker-compose-local.yml down

+If using a local Kafka deployment:
+* podman-compose -f docker-compose-kafka.yml down

+podman volume rm -a

+# Confluent README content

 # Where to start

 The best demo to start with is [cp-demo](https://github.com/confluentinc/cp-demo) which spins up a Kafka event streaming application using ksqlDB for stream processing, with many security features enabled, in an end-to-end streaming ETL pipeline with a source connector pulling from live data and a sink connector connecting to Elasticsearch and Kibana for visualizations.